 Designing the best possible survey and encouraging thoughtful responses can help an institution achieve a great deal.
 When deciding what questions to include, consider both general questions and department-specific questions.

 Certain general questions apply to courses in any field or area of study.
 General questions encourage reflection among students, regardless of the course's department.
 Such questions provide insight into how useful and relevant students feel their courses are.
 They also reveal students' perceptions of instructor performance.
-General questions might regard:
+Here are some examples of general course survey questions:

 In addition, student self-evaluation questions help to determine the nature of the student taking the evaluation, which might help legitimize survey results.
 Finally, open-ended questions are a vital part of the process, as they give students a chance to provide a more detailed explanation or address something not posed in another question.